spencerhaugh/real-time-twitter-app/README.md

 # Realtime Twitter API App

-## Custom Twitter Application For the 2021 UCI Cyclocross World Championships event:
+## Why not $DOGE?

-This application utilizes the Twitter API to search for and return any tweet containing the hashtag #cxworlds, and displays them on a SPA.
+This application utilizes the Twitter API to continuously search for and return any tweet containing the hashtag #dogecoin, and displays them on a SPA.
 App is deployed online via Heroku.

 Heroku Deployment Link: [Live Site](https://dry-temple-34762.herokuapp.com/)

-This application uses socket.io to pass information that the Node/Express backend server recieves from Twitter's API to the front end.
+This application uses socket.io to pass information that the Node/Express backend server recieves from Twitter's API to the vanilla front end.
 It then renders this data to the DOM as tweets happen in real time.

-The event is over, so it is unlikely more teets will be coming in, but it worked as intended in real time.
-Sceen captures will be included here soon.
+The API is requested via Needle.

+Some minimal styling for the tweets has been added via Bootstrap.

+Also, I made the sweet header svg image myself in Adobe Illustrator, because I have many talents. :)

 ## Technologies

 Javascript
-Node.js and Express backend
+Node.js & Express backend
 Socket.io
 Twitter API
+Needle